qtran1018/Akasha-Terminal/README.md

 # Akasha-Terminal
-# Discord bot connected to OpenAI's ChatGPT-4
+Discord bot connected to OpenAI's ChatGPT-4.
+API keys in the .env file are currently invalid.